GUIDANCE : Tryouts & Competitive Clubs

 SFYS Recommendations: Factors to consider for Competitive Players

 The short answer is there is no right time, as many families find that between the recreational level and local competitive leagues, there is a broad spectrum of competition and years of development opportunities for their child.
+Many families find strong competition and development opportunities right here in SFYS leagues (2nd–12th grade).
+But for some, a move to another team, club or league can be the right next step.

 Crucially, it's important to focus on your player's needs, not some elusive "should" out there.
 Players who love the game that are in a good environment where they are challenged but still having fun will keep playing and keep getting better.
 Over time, it often makes sense to move between teams/clubs to accommodate that growth - but there is no set path or timeline for this transition.